OmniQuery: Contextually Augmenting Captured Multimodal Memory to Enable Personal Question Answering: OMNIQUERY: QUESTION-ANSWERING SYSTEM

-The declarative query is first encoded into text embeddings and used to search both the semantic memories and processed content (caption and visible text) of the captured memories This initial search step focuses on finding knowledge and memories directly related to the input query, without incorporating additional contextual filters.
+\textit{\textbf{Declarative query $\rightarrow$ Semantic knowledge \& processed content.}} The declarative query is encoded into text embeddings to search for both the semantic memories and processed content (caption and visible text) of the captured memories.
+This initial search step focuses on finding knowledge and memories directly related to the input query, without incorporating additional contextual filters.\\

-\paragraph{\textbf{Decomposed atomic contexts} $\rightarrow$ Annotated atomic contexts} Each element of the decomposed atomic contexts (both extracted or inferred) is encoded into text embeddings and searched through the corresponding categories in the structured captured memory database.
+\textit{\textbf{Decomposed atomic contexts $\rightarrow$ Annotated atomic contexts.}} Each element of the decomposed atomic contexts (both extracted or inferred) is encoded into text embeddings and searched through the corresponding categories in the structured captured memory database.
 For example, if the query involves activities like "party" and "dancing," \codename searches for captured memories annotated with similar activities.
 Any memories that have been annotated with related or similar activities will be retrieved, ensuring that relevant memories are included in the results.
-Additionally, \textit{temporal contexts} apply a \textbf{strict} filter, excluding memories outside the specified time frame (e.g., ``last month'') from the retrieval process.
+Additionally, \textit{temporal contexts} apply a \textbf{strict} filter, excluding memories outside the specified time frame (e.g., ``last month'') from the retrieval process.\\

-\paragraph{\textbf{Decomposed composite contexts} $\rightarrow$ Identified composite contexts} Any composite context decomposed in the augmenting process is also encoded into text embeddings and searched through the list of identified composite contexts.
+\textit{\textbf{Decomposed composite contexts $\rightarrow$ Identified composite contexts.}} Any composite context decomposed in the augmenting process is also encoded into text embeddings and searched through the list of identified composite contexts.
 All captured memories linked to the semantically similar composite contexts are retrieved.
 This ensures all memories related to the composite contexts are included.
 Additionally, \codename leverages an LLM to assess whether a composite context includes temporal constraints.
-For example, ``\textit{... during CHI 2024}'' implies a strict temporal filter, while \textit{photos related to CHI 2024}'' does not.
+For example, ``\textit{... during CHI 2024}'' implies a strict temporal filter, while ``\textit{photos related to CHI 2024}'' does not.